crcx/retroforth/README.md

 This is a basic `read-evaluate-print-loop` for interactive use.
 It's intended for quick tests and as an easy starting point for new interfaces.
-The `repl` interface requires the RETRO image (`ngaImage`) in the current working directory to operate.
+The `repl` interface looks for the RETRO image (`ngaImage`) in the current working.
+If not found, this will use an embedded copy.

     listener